Cap-go/website/content/blog/how-to-release-major-version-in-capgo.md

 Native version is made to manage breaking change in the *code*

-In IOS for example iOS 16 is the `store version` of Apple, but the code version is `20A5283p` (they don't seem to use SemVer there)
+In IOS, for example, iOS 16 is the `store version` of Apple, but the code version is `20A5283p` (they don't seem to use SemVer there)

-Now it's clear we don't mix them and use them for hat they are made!
+Now it's clear we don't mix them and use them for what they are made!

 ## Major release

-In your Capacitor app a major release is necessary when a breaking change happens, for example a new IOS target (15 to 16), or a new version of Capacitor (3 to 4), or a plugin (1.2 to 2.0) you use have been updated to a major version.
+In your Capacitor app, a major release is necessary when a breaking change happens.
+For example, a new IOS target (15 to 16), or a new version of Capacitor (3 to 4), or a plugin (1.2 to 2.0) you use have been updated to a major version.

-This change means all tooling have to be aligned to handle the breaking change.
+This change means all tooling has to be aligned to handle the breaking change.

-That why Capgo follow this system.
+That why Capgo follows this system.
 So if you release a major version, Capgo will not send it to a user who doesn't have it installed from the store.

 ### Versions